kjun627/Computer-Graphics/README.md

 # Computer Graphics

-A repository for learning 3D graphics programming with OpenGL, and DirectX11.
+A repository for learning 3D graphics programming with OpenGL and DirectX11.

 ## Overview